 - The age and number of children.

 Are you looking to relocate out of state?
 Or does your child’s other parent want to move away with your kids?
-Schedule a free initial consultation with a child custody lawyer to discuss your situation:
+Request an a initial consultation with a child custody lawyer to discuss your situation: